2017 International Bridge Building Specifications

 School student must have placed first or second in a Regional Contest and

-be reported, by the Regional Coordinator, to Prof. John Kallend, MMAE
+be reported, by the Regional Coordinator, to Nicole Harvey, by e-mail at

 participate in person, by proxy, or by mail entry.

-teams.
-The object of this contest is to see who can design, construct and
+The object of this contest is to see who can design, construct and test

-test the most efficient bridge within these specifications.
-Model
+the most efficient bridge within the specifications.
+Model bridges

-bridges are intended to be simplified versions of real-world bridges,
+are intended to be simplified versions of real-world bridges, which are

-and to allow the contest to proceed in a reasonable amount of time, only
+is reduced, and to allow the contest to proceed in a reasonable amount of

-one loading position is actually tested.
-These simplifications do not
+time, only one loading position is actually tested.
+These simplifications

-negate the requirement that the bridge must be designed to accept a load
+do not negate the requirement that the bridge must be designed to accept a

 meet this requirement will be disqualified and tested as unofficial